17 Scripted and Documentary TV Shows About Search and Rescue

 It centered on a search and rescue team named the Steep Mountain Rescue Unit, which operates mostly within the Rocky Mountains.

-The team is led by Reese Wheeler, a former downhill racer who is both leader and father figure to them all as he guides them through all of their trials both in their personal lives and as they execute their rescue missions.
+The team is led by Reese Wheeler, a former downhill racer who is both a leader and father figure to them all as he guides them through all of their trials both in their personal lives and as they execute their rescue missions.

 High Sierra Search and Rescue (1995)